nostrumbiodiscovery/pele_platform/docs/build_docs/source/cheatsheet/pele/index.rst

 1. Complex Preparation
 ======================

-Prepare the system with maestro (Protein Preparation Wizard, hydrogen optimization and posterior minimization) and output a complex.pdb.
-The complex.pdb must contain the protein-ligand in the desired intial configuration.
+Prepare the system with maestro (Protein Preparation Wizard) and output a complex.pdb.
+The complex.pdb must contain the protein-ligand in the desired initial configuration.
+**If using the pocket exploration mode, the ligand can be place anywhere**

 Make sure the ligand has: